Bequia: History

 The early 18th century saw the development of a sugar industry and the production of related products including molasses and rum.
 Other major produce included coffee, indigo and arrowroot.
 At one point in time, the islands of St. Vincent and the Grenadines were the single largest producer of arrowroot starch in the world.
 Currently, Hairoun and Vincy strong rum are major export products primarily to the European Union.

 Under a programme instituted by Great Britain to give land to indigent settlers, James Hamilton, father of Alexander Hamilton, moved from St. Croix to Bequia in 1774 where he remained until 1790.
 The land granted to Hamilton lies along the shore of Southeast Bay.
 Despite his son's frequent gifts of money and entreaties to immigrate or at least visit him, neither visited the other.

-Some historians believe that the famous pirate Edward Teach had his base in Bequia.
+Some historians believe that the famous pirate Edward "Blackbeard" Teach had his base in Bequia.
 The opening shot of the movie Blackbeard, Pirate of the Caribbean, made by the BBC, displays a replica of his first ship off the coast of Bequia in the St. Vincent passage.
 According to local legend, Saint Vincent and the Grenadines was not only Teach's base, but also the place from which Sir Francis Drake planned his attacks on the Spanish admiralty in Don Blas de Lezo's Cartagena.
 Indeed, it is thought that Henry Morgan may also have anchored in Admiralty Bay, as it was then the safest natural harbour in the Eastern Caribbean during hurricane season.
 Bequia was used as a repair facility for ships.
 Beside Nelson's Dockyard on Antigua, and the Carlyle in Bridgetown, Barbados, there were no other drydocks or shipyards in the area.
 Wooden shipbuilding and ship-repair on Bequia was possible due to the presence of cedar trees on the island and a sufficiently deep and sheltered harbour.